jootse84/jootse84.github.io/_posts/2017-03-19-lsh-for-finding-document-similarity.md

 Star Wars        1.0        0.9        0.2
 ```

-In the future, it would be nice to modify the code in order to try different approaches from the *LSH* algorithm.
-For instance, it is possible to divide the vector representation of a document in *N* parts and instead of hashing against the whole vector, hash against one of the *N* parts.
+In the future, it would be nice to modify the code in order to try different approaches of the *LSH* algorithm and compare results.
+For instance, it is possible to divide the vector representation of a document into *N* parts - instead of hashing against the whole vector, each hash function is used against one slice of the vector.